olivernjeru/olivernjeru/README.md

 ### Hi there 👋

--🌱 I’m currently teaching myself Python as my main programming language -⚡ Fun fact: I do photography for fun and I swim!
+-🌱 Self learning Software Engineering.
+Sharing my art through photography on <a href="https://unsplash.com/@olivernjiru">Unsplash.</a>

 <!--
 **olivernjiru/olivernjiru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.